 Stock assessments are generally very sensitive to the estimates of leading parameters (stock-recruitment parameters, natural mortality, sex-specific dynamics, etc.).
-For Pacific halibut some of these are fully integrated into the estimation uncertainty (average unexploited recruitment), or partially integrated (e.g., estimation of natural mortality in two of the four models).
+For Pacific halibut some of these are fully integrated into the estimation uncertainty (average unexploited recruitment), or partially integrated (e.g. estimation of natural mortality in two of the four models).
 As time-series of critically informative data sources like the FISS and the sex-ratio of the commercial landings grow longer it may be possible to integrate additional leading parameters directly in the assessment models and/or include them as nested models within the ensemble.

-6.1.1.3 Stock Assessment biological inputs:
+6.1.1.3 Stock Assessment biological inputs

-6.1.1.3.1 Maturity, skip-spawning and fecundity
+6.1.1.3.1 Maturity, skip-spawning, and fecundity

 Management of Pacific halibut is currently based on reference points that rely on relative female spawning biomass.
 Therefore, any changes to the understanding of reproductive output - either across age/size (maturity), over time (skip spawning) or as a function of body mass (fecundity) are crucially important.
 Each of these components directly affects the annual reproductive output estimated in the assessment.
 Ideally, the IPHC would have a program in place to monitor each of these three reproductive processes over time and use that information in the estimation of the stock-recruitment relationship, and the annual reproductive output relative to reference points.
 This would reduce the potential for biased time-series estimates created by non-stationarity in these traits (illustrated via sensitivity analyses in several of the recent assessments).
 However, at present we have only historical time-aggregated estimates of maturity and fecundity schedules.
-Therefore, the current research priority is to first update our estimates for each of these traits to reflect current environmental and biological conditions.
-After current stock-wide estimates have been achieved, a program for extending this information to a time-series via transition from research to monitoring can be developed.
+Therefore, the current research priority is to first update our estimates have been achieved, a program for extending this information to a time-series via transition from research to monitoring can be developed.
 This assessment priority directly informs 6.1.3.2 Reproduction as described below.